The secret to New Year’s Resolutions: keep it simple!

 Science has proven that the more you think about negative things and worry about things that could go wrong, the more you tend to think about them.
 “The more you dwell on the negative, the more accustomed your brain becomes to dwelling on the negative,” said author Dr. Hanson.

-And according to Dr. Judith Beck “The first step to stopping negative thoughts is a surprising one.
+According to Dr. Judith Beck “The first step to stopping negative thoughts is a surprising one.
 Don’t try to stop them.
 If you’re obsessing about a lost promotion or the results of the presidential election, whatever you do, don’t tell yourself ‘I have to stop thinking about this.’
 Worry and obsession get worse when you try to control your thoughts”.

 So accept your negative thoughts, force yourself to challenge them (why am I thinking this? what is at the root of this negativity?), but then figure out logical ways to overcome them quickly and move on, rather than stashing them away in the back of your mind – they will only keep resurfacing.